Appetite for Destruction: Writing and recording

 Rose stated many of the songs on the album were written while the band was performing on the Los Angeles club circuit, and a number of songs that were ultimately featured on later Guns N' Roses albums were considered for Appetite for Destruction, such as "Back Off Bitch", "You Could Be Mine", "November Rain", and "Don't Cry".
 It is said that the reason for not putting "November Rain" on Appetite for Destruction was that the band had already agreed to put "Sweet Child o' Mine" on the album, and thus already had a "ballad" on the track list.

 Producer Spencer Proffer was hired to record "Nightrain" and "Sweet Child o' Mine" to test his chemistry with the band.
 The band eventually recorded nine songs with Proffer during these sessions, including "Heartbreak Hotel", "Don't Cry", "Welcome to the Jungle", and "Shadow of Your Love".
 In mid- to late-1986, the band recorded demos with Nazareth guitarist Manny Charlton, which were released in 2018 (see below for more info).
-The band initially considered Paul Stanley of KISS to produce, but he was rejected after he wanted to change Adler's drum set more than Adler wanted.
+The band initially considered Paul Stanley of Kiss to produce, but he was rejected after he wanted to change Adler's drum set more than Adler wanted.
 Robert John "Mutt" Lange was also considered, but the label didn't want to spend the extra money on a famous producer.
 Ultimately, Mike Clink (who had produced several Triumph records) was chosen, and the group recorded "Shadow of Your Love" first with Clink as a test.

 After some weeks of rehearsal, the band entered Daryl Dragon's Rumbo Recorders in January 1987.
-Two weeks were spent recording basic tracks, with Clink splicing together the best takes with his razor blade.
+Two weeks were spent recording basic tracks, with Clink splicing together the best takes.
 Clink worked eighteen-hour days for the next month, with Slash overdubbing in the afternoon and evening, and Rose performing vocals.
 Slash struggled to find a guitar sound, before coming up with a Gibson Les Paul copy equipped with Seymour Duncan Alnico II pickups and plugged into a Marshall amplifier.
 He spent hours with Clink paring down and structuring his solos.
 The total budget for the album was about $370,000.
 According to drummer Steven Adler, the percussion was done in just six days, but Rose's vocals took much longer, as he insisted on doing them one line at a time, and Rose's perfectionism drove the rest of the band away from the studio as he worked.
 Final overdubs and mixing were done at Mediasound Studios, and mastering at Sterling Sound in New York City.